Official Regulations Governing the Sport of Beer Pong

 - Eliminated cups shall not be reintegrated into the geometric formation.

-- In the event that both team members achieve successful projections during the same turn, the team shall be granted “balls back” and shall project again immediately.
+- In the event that both team members achieve successful projections into the same cup during the same turn - a “grenade” modifier is applied (see Article VI: 6.1).

 Article IV: Regulations Pertaining to Projectile Trajectory